ramashanker/aws/certification/day13/Concept.md

     Server-side encryption (SSE) lets you transmit sensitive data in encrypted queues.
     SSE protects the contents of messages in queues using keys managed in AWS Key Management Service (AWS KMS).

+### MessageGroupId
+    The message group ID is the tag that specifies that a message belongs to a specific message group.
+    Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group

+### MessageDeduplicationId:
+    make sure that duplicate messages should not be sent to SQS as this would cause application failure The message deduplication ID is the token used for the deduplication of sent messages.
+If a message with a particular message deduplication ID is sent successfully, any messages sent with the same message deduplication ID are accepted successfully but aren't delivered during the 5-minute deduplication interval

 ## Kinensis: